 Starting from training sessions to hiring new technicians to handle the new software, this stage can help you decide whether it is profitable to make the complete change.
 In terms of hiring new technicians for a single software, it is better to stick with freelancers.

-It is true that good software would have all the facilities for project management.
+Good software would indeed have all the facilities for project management.
 But, do you need every known tool in the field of project management?
 Choosing to add numerous features would not only increase the budget but also complicate the process and implementation.

-It is true that every stage is communicated with superiors and subordinates during the planning in almost all organizations.
+Every stage is indeed communicated with superiors and subordinates during the planning in almost all organizations.
 However, these communications are just memos from superiors to his subordinates.
 Only a few companies stand down to hear what their employees think about the new product.
 To avoid a huge problem with the business process in later stages, it is best to listen to feedback from every stakeholder involved in the process.

 Will these help you choose project management software with zero errors?
 The answer is not a perfect yes.
 These steps will help you reduce the problems revolving around choosing the best package.
 Nevertheless, you would be facing resistance to change, technical problems, confusion in brainstorming and so on.
 After all, it always comes to trial and error.